 Bonus Component Weighting (%)

 Individual Performance 33

-Core FFO (1) per share 30
+Core FFO per share (1) 30

 G&A expenses 13

-Net Debt to Adjusted EBITDA 24
+Net Debt to Adjusted EBITDA (1) 24

-(1) Beginning in 2023, the Company will be revising its definition of Core FFO.
-See the Company's Supplemental Information Package for 2022 Fourth Quarter and Year End for more information.
+(1) Core FFO and Net Debt and Adjusted EBITDA are non-GAAP financial measures.
+See the Company's Supplemental Information Package for 2023 Fourth Quarter and Year End for the definition of these terms.